What's new and FAQs

-The following Q&As will guide you through logging a new Support request and making the most of the new functionality in My Esri.
+The following questions and their answers will guide you through logging a new Support request and making the most of the new functionality in My Esri.

 You can access My Esri by visiting the website (https://my.esri.com/).
 This will re-direct you to the sign in page for your Esri account.
 If you do not have an account, you will be prompted to create one.